ManCla/ESEC-FSE-2020/TAS/README.md

 ## Directory structure and content
 The directory is divided in two subdirectories:
-  * *code*: the code directory contains the matlab funcitons and scripts that implement the simulator.
+  * *code*: the code directory contains the matlab functions and scripts that implement the simulator.
   * *fig*: the fig directory contains the .tex file generating the paper figure and a makefile scripting the generation process.

 ## System requirements